PA3110/BreezeWatch/README.md

 JavaScript: To create interactive features and handle API requests.
 React.js: For building dynamic user interfaces.
 OpenWeatherMap API: For fetching real-time weather data.

+# This is one of my many practice Frontend pracice projects.